 Access to the built environment was a relatively new idea in the 1990s.
 It was soon realised that access for wheelchair users was good for everyone.
 It’s a universal good.
 Hence the the term “universal design”.

-Although the original focus was on buildings, access and inclusion to all areas of life have evolved within the universal design movement.
+Although the original focus was on buildings, access and inclusion in all areas of life have evolved within the universal design movement.
 However, many still believe universal design is only about the built environment.
 Others believe universal design is a one-size-fits-all approach which means designers cannot be creative.
 Indeed, it requires a good deal of thought and creativity.

 Steinfeld and Maisel devised an update to the 7 principles of universal design in 2012.
-These are the 8 Goals of Universal Design.
-They are more action based than the principles, and include cultural inclusion.
-Universal design is also about diversity, so there are many ways to explain universal design.
+The 8 Goals of Universal Design are more action based than the principles, and include cultural inclusion.